cdktf/cdktf-provider-google/docs/edgenetworkSubnet.go.md

 Labels associated with this resource.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/edgenetwork_subnet#labels EdgenetworkSubnet#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/edgenetwork_subnet#labels EdgenetworkSubnet#labels}

 ---